Synaptic vesicle: Synaptic vesicle cycle

-Primed vesicles fuse very quickly in response to calcium elevations in the cytoplasm.
-This fusion event is thought to be mediated directly by the SNAREs and driven by the energy provided from SNARE assembly.
+Primed vesicles fuse very quickly with the cell membrane in response to calcium elevations in the cytoplasm.
+This releases the stored neurotransmitter into the synaptic cleft.
+The fusion event is thought to be mediated directly by the SNAREs and driven by the energy provided from SNARE assembly.
 The calcium-sensing trigger for this event is the calcium-binding synaptic vesicle protein synaptotagmin.
 The ability of SNAREs to mediate fusion in a calcium-dependent manner recently has been reconstituted in vitro.
 Consistent with SNAREs being essential for the fusion process, v-SNARE and t-SNARE mutants of C. elegans are lethal.
 Similarly, mutants in Drosophila and knockouts in mice indicate that these SNARES play a critical role in synaptic exocytosis.